kelseyhightower/consul-on-kubernetes/README.md

 ## Overview

 * Three (3) node Consul cluster using a StatefulSet
-* Cluster bootstrapping (consul join) using a Kubernetes job resource
+* Cluster bootstrapping (consul join) using a Job
 * Secure communication between Consul members

 ## Prerequisites

+This tutorial leverages features available in Kubernetes 1.5.1 and later.

 * [kubernetes](http://kubernetes.io/docs/getting-started-guides/binary_release) 1.5.x

+The following clients must be installed on the machine used to follow this tutorial:

 * [consul](https://www.consul.io/downloads.html) 0.7.2
 * [cfssl](https://pkg.cfssl.org) and [cfssljson](https://pkg.cfssl.org) 1.2